ss1870/Foilpy/README.md

-# Hydrofoil analysis
+# pyFoil - A python toolkit for the analysis of hydrofoils
 This code enables a user to define and visualise a parameterised hydrofoil shape.
-Hydrodynamic loads can then be calculated using a lifting line method with free vortex wake.
+Hydrodynamic loads can then be calculated using vortex lifting line theory with a free vortex wake.

 # Required packages
 - Numpy
 - matplotlib
+- Jax
-- scipy
+- Scipy
 - math